asheroto/Get-SystemInfo/README.md

 ## Community & Contributions

 We value community contributions and encourage you to get involved.
-For issues, feature requests, or code contributions, please visit our GitHub repository.
+For issues, feature requests, or code contributions, please create a Pull Request.

 - If you come across any issues, open a new issue on GitHub.
 - To suggest new features, you can also submit an issue.